 Philadelphia's park system offers a range of dining options in many of its repurposed historic structures.

-Philadelphia boasts more than 100 neighborhood parks in every pocket of the city, each with their own dedicated group of citizen volunteers known as Park Friends Groups.
+Philadelphia boasts more than 200 neighborhood parks in every pocket of the city, many with their own dedicated group of citizen volunteers known as Park Friends Groups.

-The Philadelphia park system is home to 151 playgrounds and recreation centers, 74 swimming pools, and more than 270 miles of trails, making it a picture perfect destination for millions of residents and visitors each year.
+The Philadelphia park system is home to 158 playgrounds and recreation centers, 74 swimming pools, and more than 270 miles of trails, making it a picture perfect destination for millions of residents and visitors each year.
 Our recreation options include 412 baseball/softball fields, 225 football/soccer fields, 460 basketball courts, 248 tennis courts, and 38 outdoor hockey courts & rinks.

 50 Unique Experiences